sherpa/sherpa/docs/evaluation/combine.rst

-Most of the examples show far have used a single model component, such as a one-dimensional polynomial or a two-dimensional gaussian, but individual components can be combined together, most commonly by addition, multiplication, subtraction, or even division.
+Most of the examples show far have used a single model component, such as a one-dimensional polynomial or a two-dimensional gaussian, but individual components can be combined, most commonly by addition, multiplication, subtraction, or even division.
 Components can also be combined with scalar values or - with *great* care - NumPy vectors.
 Parameter values can be "combined" by